darielaguilar/daragui-kanbanreact/README.md

-# Getting Started with Create React App
+# To Do React App

+This project is a simple To Do with Drag and Drop functionalities

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Components

+- Card
+- Column
+- NewItemForm
+- AddNewItem

+# Custom Hooks

+- useFocus

 ## Available Scripts